connors/chassis/README.md

 ## Reporting bugs & contributing

 Please file a Github issue to [report a bug](http://github.com/connors/chassis/issues).
-When reporting a bug, be sure to follow the [contributor guidelines](https://github.com/connors/chassis/blob/master/CONTRIBUTING.md).
+When reporting a bug, be sure to search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

 ## Author